bitcoin-dot-org/Bitcoin.org/_includes/ref_p2p_networking.md

 {% autocrossref %}

-The `mempool` message requests the TXIDs of transactions that the receiving node has verified are valid but which have not yet appeared in a block.
+The `mempool` message requests the TXIDs of transactions that the receiving node has verified as valid but which have not yet appeared in a block.
 That is, transactions which are in the receiving node's memory pool.
 The response to the `mempool` message is one or more `inv` messages containing the TXIDs in the usual inventory format.
 The